 Men's Prayer Breakfast

-Our Presbyterian men meet at 7 a.m. on the third Monday of each month at the Downtown Diner.
+Our Presbyterian men meet at 7 a.m. on the third Friday of each month at the Towne Grill.
 It’s a good time of fellowship, food, prayer and lively conversation.
 Contact Jim Grazier or Pastor Henry for more details.

 The Presbyterian Women (PW) meets at noon on the first Wednesday of each month (Sept. to April).
 The group has a tradition of active mission, faithful service and lively study.
 PW provides a wide variety of activities for all women to serve the congregation, the community, our presbytery, and the larger church.